gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Story: Build author declares target JVM version for a JVM library

+For example:

+    plugins {
+        id 'java-lang'
+    }

+    platforms {
+        // Java versions are visible here
+    }

+    libraries {
+        myLib {
+            buildFor platforms.java("7")
+        }
+    }

+This declares that the bytecode for the binary should be generated for Java 7, and should be compiled against the Java 7 API.
+Assume that the source also uses Java 7 language features.

+#### Test cases

+#### Open issues

+- Strict vs lenient.
+- Target platform should be visible in the component report
+- Target platform should be visible in the dependencies reports

 ### Story: Build author declares that JVM library should be built for multiple JVM versions

+For example:

+    plugins {
+        id 'java-lang'
+    }

+    platforms {
+        // Java versions are visible here
+    }

+    libraries {
+        myLib {
+            buildFor platforms.java("6")
+            buildFor platforms.java("8")
+        }
+    }

+#### Open issues

+- Binaries should be visible in the component report
+- Discover or configure the JDK installations

 ### Story: Plugin declares custom language source set